ekzhu/datasketch/README.md

 datasketch gives you probabilistic data structures that can process vary large amount of data super fast, with little loss of accuracy.

-datasketch must be used with Python 2.7 or above.
+datasketch must be used with Python 2.7 or above and NumPy.

 ## Install

 To install datasketch using `pip`:

     pip install datasketch -U

+This will also install NumPy as dependency.

 ## MinHash